MRtrix3/mrtrix3/docs/reference/commands/voxel2fixel.rst

 Description
 -----------

-map the scalar value in each voxel to all fixels within that voxel.
-This is designed to enable CFE-based statistical analysis to be performed on voxel-wise measures
+This command is designed to enable CFE-based statistical analysis to be performed on voxel-wise measures.

 Options
 -------